bettermarks/license-manager-POC/docs/concept.md

 The request handling function will perform these steps:
 * Check, if the requesting user (given EID) is loggend in and has issued the request. -> If not, return an error
 * Now, the evaluating function would query the license seats table, if there is already a seat 'taken' by the requesting student.
-The table 'license_seat' could currently look like this:
+The table 'seat' could currently look like this:

   | license ID | user EID |created|
   |-----------|------|--------|